odoo/documentation/content/applications/finance/accounting/vendor_bills/deferred_expenses.rst

 automatically generates the deferral entries when the bill is validated.
 Click on the :guilabel:`Deferred Entries` smart button to see them.

-One entry, dated on the same day as the bill, moves the bill amounts from the expense account to the deferred account.
+One entry, dated on the same day as the bill's accounting date, moves the bill amounts from the expense account to the deferred account.
 The other entries are deferral entries which will, month after month, move the bill amounts from the deferred account to the expense account to recognize the expense.

 .. example::
    You can defer a January bill of $1200 over 12 months by specifying a start date of 01/01/2023